dodyg/practical-aspnetcore/README.md

   * [Rewrite #2.1#](https://github.com/dodyg/practical-aspnetcore/tree/master/projects/rewrite)

     Shows the most basic of URL rewriting which will **redirect** (returns [HTTP 302](https://en.wikipedia.org/wiki/HTTP_302)) anything to the home page "/".
-It requires `"Microsoft.AspNetCore.Rewrite" : "1.0.0-*"` and `"Microsoft.AspNetCore.Routing" : "1.1.0-*"` dependencies.
-These two dependencies apply to the rest of the samples in this category.
+It requires an additional `"Microsoft.AspNetCore.Rewrite" : "2.1.0-*"` dependency.

     If you have used routing yet, I recommend of checking out the routing examples.